 being so distant now, seemed emptier

-without than when he felt empty in them.
+without him than when he felt empty within them.

 How ridiculous to drive all this way—